Pyomo/pyomo/doc/OnlineDocs/howto/abstract_models/data/datfiles.rst

 .. note::

-    The discussion and presentation below are adapted from Chapter 6 of the "Pyomo Book" [PyomoBookII]_.
+    The discussion and presentation below are adapted from Chapter 6 of the second edition of the "Pyomo Book" [PyomoBookII]_.
 The discussion of the :class:`~pyomo.environ.DataPortal`
     class uses these same examples to illustrate how data can be loaded into Pyomo models within Python scripts (see the